-Pirate, The Reader
+Pirate, The Contributor

 Currently freezing my ass off in a leaking house in a far corner of London.
+Oh, and I'm a big fan of anime, writing, memes and pizza.
+In no particular order.

 Adalorn is in a midst of a civil war.
 As royal soldiers, you and your odd group of friends must fulfill your duties to restore peace and order in the lands at once.
 But things aren't as straightforward as it seems...